rahulram70/FP-raycasting/README.md

 View our home page at `index.html` in the `docs` folder.

+### Note:
+Some of the button positions might be off or incorrect if you're on a smaller screen.

+And if you refresh directly onto a page, you may need to scroll away and back to enable the interactions.

 ### Credit:
 - Lode's tutorial: https://lodev.org/cgtutor/raycasting.html
 - The Coding Train's raycaster coding challenge: https://thecodingtrain.com/CodingChallenges/145-2d-ray-casting.html